 The Ferguson-Florissant School District has created the Student Expectation Code to assure all stakeholders have direct access to the guiding principles and consistent procedures applicable to the administration of student discipline within all schools.
 All children have different needs, and our mission is to ensure that all children succeed.
 Towards that end, this document serves as a lens through which to view how the district will utilize preventative and restorative approaches to support students equitably even when they may make choices that negatively impact themselves or others.
 In order to promote equitable outcomes for students, this document identifies areas where interventions to support students in preventing negative behaviors are included or required and defines ranges and maximums for consequential actions.
-The Ferguson-Florissant School District intends to make plain the thought and care used to assure administrative procedures and disciplinary consequences are learning experiences for student growth and to ensure that our families are informed partners throughout the process of supporting students in being at their very best each and every day.
+The Ferguson-Florissant School District intends to make plain the thought and care used to assure administrative procedures and disciplinary consequences are learning experiences for students in being at their very best each and every day.